 Byways Open To All Traffic

-As well as footpaths and bridleways which you have a legal right to use, Dartmoor has many miles of other routes, known as permissive paths, which the landowner allows you to use.
 On Ordnance Survey Explorer maps, permitted routes are sometimes shown by orange lines (short dashes for footpaths and long dashes for bridleways).
 Not all permitted routes are shown on the maps.
-You should also look out for signposts at the start of routes and waymarkers along the route.
+You should also look out for signposts at the start of routes and way markers along the route.

 Ordnance Survey maps show rights of way and many permissive paths.
 The Outdoor Leisure Map (OL 28) covers most of Dartmoor National Park and is available from National Park Visitor Centres.